 Among other client projects, Riley has helped a Fortune 50 CEO articulate the story (and strategy) of a global enterprise in transformation; crafted a book-length narrative for a mobile technology company; and was part of the on-site communications operation at the 2016 Democratic National Convention.

-During his four years in the Obama Administration, Riley served as chief speechwriter to Attorney General Eric Holder, Riley Roberts crafted hundreds of speeches on topics ranging from national security and counterterrorism to civil rights, federal law enforcement, and international diplomacy.
+During his four years in the Obama Administration, Riley served as chief speechwriter to U.S. Attorney General Eric Holder.
+At the Department of Justice, Riley drafted hundreds of speeches on topics ranging from national security and counterterrorism to civil rights, police violence, federal law enforcement, and international diplomacy.
 He worked closely with senior officials across the Executive Branch to develop strategy, respond to crises, and lead proactive efforts to reach diverse audiences across the globe.